Were you properly notified of the lawsuit?

 - "Alternative service" when the above three prove "impracticable" after a showing of due diligence.
 This requires court order.

 Below are some answers to common questions about service.
 Additional notice requirements are now mandated under the Consumer Credit Fairness Act.
-For more information about it, see 5 Powerful Lawsuit Defenses for New York Debtors in 2022.
+CCFA now obligates the court clerk to mail an additional notice of lawsuit and shortens the statute of limitations to three years.

 Frequently Asked Questions: